kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(d\) A certificated repair station must provide to its responsible Flight Standards office the current repair station manual in a format acceptable to the FAA.

-\(e\) A certificated repair station must notify its responsible Flight Standards office of each revision of its repair station manual in accordance with the procedures required by §145.209(j).
+\(e\) A certificated repair station must notify its responsible Flight Standards office of each revision of its repair station manual in accordance with the procedures required by [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.209   Repair station manual contents.|§145.209]](j).

 \[Docket No. FAA-1999-5836, 66 FR 41117, Aug.
 6, 2001, as amended by Docket FAA-2018-0119, Amdt.
 145-32, 83 FR 9176, Mar.
 5, 2018\]